dsagman/picat/readme_hakank_comments4.md

 end.
 ```

 Or a lot of conditions and thereby remove having any `if` statements in your loop body.

+hakank4: What is the "Or" refering to?

 Here's an example from one of my [programs](#planner-and-constraint-example-traveling-salesperson) to get the valid neighbors of a given 2 dimensional array item.

 Neighbors are those coordinates that do not have a `#` or `$` in them and are within the bounds of the array.
 Look at all those conditions and only one line in the loop body!